 Demand for sexual health services are increasing, and the challenge for sexual health services are to ensure that they diagnose and treat STIs and HIV quickly, and ensure that family planning services are in place to reduce unwanted pregnancies.
+It is also necessary that service identify and protect individuals from female genital mutilation (FGM) and sexual exploitation.

 Commissioning intention What needs to happen?
-1 Maintaining outdoor gym infrastructure, new investment in support of active traveland physical activity Annual maintenance of outdoor gyms.
+1 Maintaining outdoor gym infrastructure, new investment in support of active travel and physical activity Annual maintenance of outdoor gyms.
 Options for active travel/physical activity campaigns and environmental improvements by Summer 2015.
 2 Maintain investment in Better together programme Ongoing contract monitoring and evaluation, annual service development/commissioning review.
 Intentions to be clear by end of calendar year for commissioning by new financial year.
 3 Contain otherwise escalating costs of sexual health services whilst maintaining/improving outcomes.
-Barnet Sexual Health strategy & West London Alliance transformation report to Health and Well-Being Board November 14 Collaborative commissioning already underway and contracts for 2015/16 to be agreed by respective lead commissioners ahead of April 15 A proposal for collaborative commissioning across 20 London Boroughs (led by the Barnet and Harrow public health team) is expected to come to the Health and Well-
+Barnet Sexual Health strategy & West London Alliance transformation report to Health and Well-Being Board November 14 Collaborative commissioning already underway and contracts for 2015/16 to be agreed by respective lead commissioners ahead of April 15 A proposal for collaborative commissioning across 20 London Boroughs (led by the Barnet and Harrow public health team) is expected to come to the Health and Well-Being Board in November 2014.
+Over the following 12 months it is expected that new service specifications will be developed, consultation will occur, followed by re-commissioning of new services for 2017/18 4 Review drug and alcohol service commissioning arrangements to improve treatment outcomes and additional social benefits whilst maintaining current level of investment.
+Needs assessments completed Oct 2014 Strategies for HWBB sign off Jan 2015 The service is currently being re-procured with the start date of a new service of 1 st October 2015.

-Commissioning intention What needs to happen?

-Being Board in November 2014.

-Over the following 12 months it is expected

-that new service specifications will be

-developed, consultation will occur, followed

-by re-commissioning of new services for

-2017/18

-4 Review drug and alcohol service Needs assessments completed Oct 2014

-commissioning arrangements to Strategies for HWBB sign off Jan 2015

-improve treatment outcomes and The service is currently being re-procured

-additional social benefits whilst with the start date of a new service of 1st

-maintaining current level of October 2015.

-investment.